felixSchl/bake-rigify/README.md

 rig.
 Since Blender is cool about sharing animations, e.g. it just cares about names, the baked animations are valid across all baked rigs for as long as the source rigify rig and the original animations did not change.

+## Caveats

+Currently only works properly with Blender 2.64.
+Something must have changed in the way animations are baked in later versions that make this addon unusable.